Corphon/SceneIntruderMCP/docs/deployment.md

 - `/scripts` — New Script workspace
 - `/scenes/:id/comic` — comics 5-step workflow

+As of v2.1.0, also verify:

+- `/scenes/:id/comic/video` — independent Video Studio

 ## Frontend assets (how they are served)

 The Go server serves a SPA: